ShemaSafari/ShemaOS_v1.0/docs/boot_process.md

 - Enable the A20 line.
 - Load the kernel into memory.
 - Set up the GDt and build it.
-- Eventually switch to protected mode.
+- Eventually switch to protected mode then jump to the kernel.

 ### Actions
 1. Disables interrupts (`cli`).